sergioburdisso/pyss3/README.md

 ![img](https://raw.githubusercontent.com/sergioburdisso/pyss3/master/docs/_static/ss3_live_test.gif)

-### And last but not least, the _PySS3 Command Line_
+### And last but not least, the ``PySS3 Command Line``

 This is probably the most useful component of PySS3.
-When you install the package (for instance by using `pip install pyss3`) a new command line is automatically added to your environment, called _"pyss3"_.
+When you install the package (for instance by using `pip install pyss3`) a new command ``pyss3`` is automatically added to your environment's command line.
 This command allows you to access to the _PySS3 Command Line_, an interactive command-line query tool.
 This tool will let you interact with your SS3 models through special commands while assisting you during the whole machine learning pipeline (model selection, training, testing, etc.).
 Probably one of the most important features is the ability to automatically (and permanently) record the history of every evaluation result of any type (tests, k-fold cross-validations, grid searches, etc.) that you've performed.
 This will allow you (with a single command) to interactively visualize and analyze your classifier performance in terms of its different hyper-parameters values (and select the best model according to your needs).
 For instance, let's perform a grid search with a 4-fold cross-validation on the three hyper-parameters, smoothness(`s`), significance(`l`), and sanction(`p`) as follows:

 ```console
 your@user:/your/project/path$ pyss3